VanAndelInstitute/lambdaR/README.md

 aws iam create-role --role-name Lambda-R-Role --asume-role-policy-document file://trust_policy.json
 ```

+If the R script you use as your Lambda Function (see below) accesses other AWS resources (e.g. S3), you will need to add additional permissions to this role accordingly.

+# Running R Script as Lambda Function

-You can then create a new lambda function through the AWS web console or the command line client.
+You can now create a new lambda function through the AWS web console or the command line client.
 You will need a handler (R script) to call.
 For starters, we can try:

 ```
 print("Hello from planet lambdar")